 However, there are some important consumer behavior patterns that you must consider when developing your ecommerce strategy for the holiday season.

 - People loved sellers that offered “click and collect” services.
 They could order online and collect the order in-store once ready.
 As a result, 54% of shoppers are more likely to buy at stores that offer an online buy-and-pick-up in-store system.

-- Mobile emerged as the preferred platform to find and purchase products online.
-For example, 61% of product searches came from mobile devices.
+- Mobile continues to be the preferred platform for finding and purchasing products online.
+For example, 78% of Black Friday web traffic came from smartphones.

 Overall, Black Friday is more popular for brick-and-mortar businesses.
-As a result, retailers received more foot traffic from nearly 105 million shoppers in 2021.
+As a result, retailers reported that over 122.7 million shoppers visited their stores, a 17% increase from 2021.
 On the other hand, Cyber Monday saw consumers spend $11.3 billion on online purchases, the biggest online shopping day in US history.

 Many sellers ask the question: are online sales better on Black Friday or Cyber Monday?
-The statistics indicate that today both days represent a single mega-shopping event where online retailers and in-store sellers get plenty of opportunities to generate revenue.
-Data from Loyalty Lion makes some exciting predictions about Cyber Week 2023.
+The statistics indicate that today, both days represent a single mega-shopping event where online retailers and in-store sellers get plenty of opportunities to generate revenue.
+Data from Demand Sage makes some exciting predictions about Cyber Week 2023.
 They predict that this year's Cyber Monday will be the biggest yet, with revenue expected to surpass $13.7 billion.
 Moreover, Cyber Monday interest is higher than ever as 80% of all Americans plan to purchase on that day due to the increased cost of living.
 So you can expect more purchases on your discounted products and deals.
-68% of consumers also hold out and wait for the holiday to make certain purchases.
-So you can expect cashed-up customers with ready savings to snap up your products in November.
+Electronics will definitely be the main attraction, as 79.4% of all planners look forward to purchasing them.

 How Can Online Sellers Prepare for Cyber Monday and Black Friday?